Are you wondering why you can’t save money?

-Prepare for emergencies by creating an emergency fund to pay for things that crop up which cost money.
+Prepare for emergencies by creating an emergency fund to pay for things that crop up that cost money.
 Examples of these could be your car breaking down, hour repairs, or unexpected costs.

-For example, my grandma suddenly got really ill when lived in NZ and I had to book a last-minute flight to the UK.
+For example, my grandma suddenly got really ill when living in NZ and I had to book a last-minute flight to the UK.
 It cost me $3,000.

 Had I not had an emergency fund, I would have had to take a loan or credit card out, getting me into debt.
 This would mean I can’t save money as I would be paying off debt and interest.